-- 1. External moderation of internal assessment is carried out by Cambridge for all candidates. - 2.
-The total marks, or where applicable the internally moderated marks, should be submitted to Cambridge separately from the dispatch for the moderator.
-The final date, sample sizes, and methods for submitting these internally assessed marks are detailed in the Cambridge Administrative Guide. - 3.
-Please send the following to Cambridge to be sent to the moderator: - the recordings of Task 1 and Task 2 for all candidates with the corresponding completed Coursework Assessment Summary Form.
-On this form place an asterisk () by the candidates' names who are in the sample - the total marks, internally moderated where appropriate, for all candidates. - 4.
-Send the required materials and marks to Cambridge, to arrive by the end of the examination period as detailed in the timetable.
-Do not wait until the end of the assessment period before sending these items. - 5.
-If Cambridge's moderator thinks it is necessary, because the sample received is unsatisfactory or the process of internal moderation at the Center has not produced a reliable rank order of candidates, Cambridge will request further samples.
-The Center must send these as soon as the request is received. - 6.
-Feedback following external moderation
+- 1 External moderation of internal assessment is carried out by Cambridge. - 2 The total marks, or where applicable the internally moderated marks for all candidates, should be submitted to Cambridge separate to the dispatch for the moderator.
+The final date, sample sizes, and methods for submitting these internally assessed marks are detailed in the Cambridge Handbook. - 3 Please send the following to Cambridge to be sent to the moderator: - the recordings of Task 1 and Task 2, and only candidates required for the sample, with the corresponding completed Coursework Assessment Summary Form.
+On this form place an asterisk () by the candidates' names who are in the sample - the total marks, internally moderated where appropriate, for all candidates. - 4 Send the required materials and marks to Cambridge, to arrive by the end of the examination period as detailed in the timetable.
+Do not wait until the end of the assessment period before sending these items. - 5 If Cambridge's moderator thinks it is necessary, because the sample received is unsatisfactory or the process of internal moderation at the Center has not produced a reliable rank order of candidates, Cambridge will request further samples.
+The Center must send these as soon as the request is received. - 6 Feedback following external moderation

-Centers will receive a brief report from the external moderator on the assessment of their candidates' speaking and listening coursework.
+Centers will receive a brief report from the external moderator on the assessment of their candidates' Speaking and Listening Coursework.
 This will usually be sent at the time results are issued.